 Unfortunately for him, we have.

-‘Lazy and gullible’ newspaper and print reportage of the Coup53 film on an Iran political upheaval has led to a series of retractions, clarifications and two letters of correction.
+‘Lazy and gullible’ newspaper and print reportage of the Coup53 film has led to a series of retractions, clarifications and two letters of correction.

 The Observer and the Guardian online had to amend an article published on August 2 because it had said the role of the British agent who led the coup in Iran was being revealed for the first time.

-It was obliged to ‘clarify’ that “while the 1985 story did not identify Norman Darbyshire, he was named in a New York Times piece in 2000 and quoted on the coup in Stephen Dorril’s book, ‘MI6: Fifty Years of Special Operations’, published the same year.
+It was obliged to ‘clarify’ that “while the 1985 story did not identify Norman Darbyshire, he was named in a New York Times piece in 2000.
+In Stephen Dorril’s book, ‘MI6: Fifty Years of Special Operations’, published the same year, Darbyshire was quoted (albeit without being named) detailing his role in the coup .

-“The article was also amended because the original stated Coup 53’s conclusion that the government stepped in to prevent inclusion of the agent’s testimony in End of Empire as fact referring to the Granada material as “censored”.
+“The article was also amended,” explains The Observer, “because the original stated Coup 53’s conclusion that the government stepped in to prevent inclusion of the agent’s testimony in End of Empire as fact referring to the Granada material as “censored”.
 This claim is rejected by makers of End of Empire.”

 Ironically, the person who wrote this month’s Observer article had failed to read the 1985 article in her own newspaper – which stated that Darbyshire had not been filmed.
 “The MI6 man will not be seen as he declined to be filmed to protect his anonymity,” the Observer had written.